veestr/sjsu-298-experiment/README.md

 sjsu-298-experiment
 ===================

-This code is required for an experiment at SJSU
+This is an alpha code created for an experiment at San Jose State University.
+This is an extremely early version of the product, so please reach out to me if you see something that you like and I will make it presentable for forking.

+Carry on!
+-veestr